inscopix/pyisx/docs/index.md

 * Writing Inscopix files (`.isxd`)
 * Exporting Inscopix files to third-party formats (`.mp4`, `.tiff`, `.csv`)

+The `isx` package is built from the `pyisx` project, a python binding for [isxcore](https://github.com/inscopix/isxcore), a C++ API for interacting with Inscopix data.

 ::: {toctree}
 :maxdepth: 1
 :caption: Contents: